 Critical Success Factors vs KPIs

-Critical success factors are vital elements of a company that enable business owners to achieve the goals they set for the future.
-If project managers list the right factors that influence the achievement of the long-term and short-term goals, they can succeed faster.
+Critical success factors are vital elements of a company that enables business owners to achieve the goals they set for the future.
+If project managers list the right factors that influence the achievement of long-term and short-term goals, they can succeed faster.
 These factors are more general than KPIs.
 For example, “increase revenue.”

 The difference seems small yet significant.
 That’s why you should be familiar with the terms when starting a business.
 Now it’s time to review the types of critical success factors.

 You can encounter different types of CSFs your team should be aware of.
 We’ve prepared a list of the main types for you to consider.

 - Strategic factors.
 These factors depend on your company’s competitive strategy.
 You need to define the way you market your company and product and the position you want to occupy.
 For instance, you can position yourself as a high-cost producer of quality products that manufactures a limited number of valuable items.